-The fact this question is so often asked is bizarre given professional copywriters are in the business of making things clear.
+The fact this question is so often asked is bizarre given freelance copywriters are supposed to be in the business of making things clear.

 We’re obviously not doing well enough with our own job description.
 What copywriters do is write.
 What we write is called ‘copy’.

-Copyright, without the w, is the intellectual property of an organisation or a person.
+Copyright, with no ‘w’, is the intellectual property of an organisation or a person.

 What exactly does a copywriter write?

-A copywriter writes the words for adverts and campaigns you see online or on billboards, TV, radio or in magazines.
+Creative copywriters write the words for adverts and campaigns you see on billboards, TV, radio, online or in the press.

-The double-page feature in a trade journal promoting a specific business message or thought-leadership piece has probably been written by a copywriter who’s been paid by a company that’s likely to benefit from the publicity.
+The double-page feature in a trade journal that promotes a specific business message.
+That’s most likely a thought-leadership piece written by a freelance copywriter commissioned by the company promoting the message.

 In 1923, ad man Claude Hopkins wrote a book called Scientific Advertising and introduced the concept of writing ‘copy’ to sell things.

-His advice is as relevant now as it was then.
-It applies equally to people writing copy for publicity as it does to those writing adverts.
+His advice is as relevant now as it was then and applies equally to marketing and website copywriters as it does creative advertising copywriters.

 In a nutshell, he advises